 Now that all the building blocks are put in place, it’s time to deploy the cluster….. which will be in the next blog post!

-In the next post we will create a new cluster, add some additional yaml from our new vSphere-CSI App, and watch as a Master and 3 worker nodes are setup, and automatically configured for our vSphere storage.
+In the next post we will create a new cluster and watch as a Master and 3 worker nodes are setup, and automatically configured for our vSphere storage.